 \subsection{Experimental sequence}

 We start by evaporatively pre-cooling a cloud of fermionic potassium $^{40}$K in the magnetic state $F = 9/2$, $m_F = -9/2$ and confining it to a crossed dipole trap.
-To gain access to the interacting regime, we create a spin mixture of either $m_F = \{-9/2,-7/2\}$ for strongly attractive, non-interacting and weakly repulsive interactions ($U/\Delta_0 < 2$) or $m_F = \{-9/2,-5/2\}$ for strongly repulsive systems ($U/\Delta_0 > 2$).
-Afterwards the spin mixture is further evaporatively cooled, yielding $47'000(4'000)$ atoms at a temperature of $0.11(3)T/T_F$.
+We then create a spin mixture of $m_F = \{-9/2,-7/2\}$ and further evaporatively cool it, yielding $47'000(4'000)$ atoms at a temperature of $0.11(3)T/T_F$.
 Values in brackets correspond to the standard deviation over all measured data points; the atom number is calibrated within a systematic error of $10\%$.
-The atoms are then loaded within $200$ ms into the lowest band of a three-dimensional optical lattice at the scattering length yielding the targeted Hubbard $U$ in Eq.~\ref{eqn:RM}.
+Atoms are subsequently loaded into a three-dimensional lattice within \SI{200}{ms}.
+Using the magnetic Feshbach resonance at 202.1 G, we tune the s-wave scattering length between the atom in the $-7/2$ and $-9/2$ sublevels to be very strongly attractive $a\rightarrow -\infty$.
+Subsequently loading the atoms into a shallow chequerboard within \SI{200}{ms} and then deep chequerboard within \SI{10}{ms} leads to a high double occupancy fraction~\cite{tarruell_creating_2012}.
+To reach large repulsive interactions ($U/\Delta_0\gtrsim 1$ in Fig.~\ref{fig:1}d, e and Fig.~\ref{fig:3}) we then apply a radio-frequency sweep, transferring the atoms in the $-7/2$ to the $-5/2$ magnetic sublevel and keeping the $-9/2,-7/2$ mixture otherwise.
+To reach the final lattice, we ramp the magnetic field to the scattering length yielding the targeted $U$ and split the sites of the chequerboard lattice into two sites along the $x$-direction (Fig.~\ref{fig:loading}).
+This loading procedure results in many copies of the ground state of half-filled double wells (one of each spin in one unit cell).
+The improved loading procedure results in a larger fraction of atoms in doubly occupied unit cells and larger number of holes, which varies with the interaction strength during the split.

+Compared to the previous loading scheme~[arXiv:2204.06561v1], where the atoms were directly loaded into lowest band of the final lattice, this fraction contributes to a larger breakdown signal for repulsive interactions (see the comparison of pump efficiencies versus $U$ in Fig.~\ref{fig:effi-vs-U-compare} and the DMRG calculations versus $U$ in Fig.~\ref{fig:effi-vs-L-U} for different system sizes).
+Also, this preparation precludes the presence of atoms in the higher band and therefore a more persistant unity pumping efficiency on the attractive side.